M4 Max (16 cores) vs Ryzen AI Max PRO 390

 So, is Ryzen AI Max PRO 390 better than M4 Max (16 cores)?

-It depends on what matters more to you.
+It depends on what you want from the system.
 For gaming, Ryzen AI Max PRO 390 is ahead with a 19.6% average FPS lead across 50 shared CPU game tests in our data.
 For rendering, compiling, streaming, and heavier multitasking, M4 Max (16 cores) pulls ahead with 1.9% better PassMark.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, M4 Max (16 cores) is the better fit.
+For streaming, content creation, and heavier multitasking, M4 Max (16 cores) is the stronger fit.
 You are getting 1.9% better PassMark, backed by 16 cores and 16 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Ryzen AI Max PRO 390 is the smarter buy today.
-Ryzen AI Max PRO 390 is at an unclear MSRP at $600 MSRP versus unclear MSRP, and it gives you a 19.6% average FPS lead across 50 shared CPU game tests in our data.
-The trade-off is that M4 Max (16 cores) is still stronger for heavier multi-core work with 1.9% better PassMark.
-It is also 100.0% better value on MSRP (72.0 vs 0.0 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+Ryzen AI Max PRO 390 is the better buy right now.
+Ryzen AI Max PRO 390 comes in at an unclear MSRP at $600 MSRP versus unclear MSRP, and it still gives you a 19.6% average FPS lead across 50 shared CPU game tests in our data.
+The compromise is that M4 Max (16 cores) is still stronger for heavier multi-core work with 1.9% better PassMark.
+It is also 100.0% better value on MSRP (72.0 vs 0.0 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.

 Which one is more future-proof for 2026 and beyond?